craigbarnes/dte/docs/dterc.md

 `-b`
 :   Read built-in _file_ instead of reading from the filesystem

+Note: "built-in files" are config files bundled into the program binary.
+See the `-B` and `-b` flags in the `dte` man page for more information.

 ### **insert** [**-km**] _text_

 Insert _text_ into the buffer.